-OFFICE HOURS: Monday and Wednesday, 1:00 - 3:00 p.m.
-TEACHING ASSISTANTS: Mary (Liz) Ibarrola
+OFFICE HOURS: Wednesday, 9:30-11:30 a.m.; Friday, 1:00 - 3:00 p.m.
+OFFICE: TUR B370 GRADER: Michael Stoop

 COURSE COMMUNICATIONS: This course is coordinated via Canvas.
 In addition to course management and the posting of readings and assignments, Canvas will be used as an additional contact interface between students and the instructor, beyond classroom interaction.
 Questions can be sent to the instructor through Canvas messaging or can be posted to the "General Questions" discussion board if appropriate.
 The student is responsible for checking Canvas regularly.